-A public WiFi network is still inherently less secure than a personal, private network because you don’t know who set it up or who else is connecting to it.
+A public WiFi network is certainly less secure than a personal, private network because you don’t know who set it up or who else is connecting to it.

 According to a recent Bloomberg investigation, cybercriminals are even checking into hotels just to collect the valuable network data:

 “the leader had used his phone’s hotspot to create a new Wi-Fi network, naming it after the hotel.
 Within minutes, six devices had joined his spoofed network, exposing their internet activity to the hackers.”

 If a network has no password, all of the HTTP traffic flowing to and from that hotspot is unencrypted.
 That means all of the data sent from your computer is transmitted in plain text format.